Associate Professor in Modern Spanish Literature and Culture

 Contemporary uses and understandings of cultural heritage especially in relation to societal violence and its long-term impacts, the nexus between cultural heritage and memory, and notions of risk and endangerment pertaining to culture and nature.

-Kawashima Lecturer in Japanese Literature and Culture
+Kawashima Associate Professor in Japanese Literature and Culture

 University Department: